 Answer: You should mow the grass at the highest setting on your mower or at least 3 inches.
 Each time you mow, you should cut no more than 1/3 of the grass height.
-Note: There are exceptions for some warm season grasses such as bermuda centipede, and bentgrass that grow more dense at lower mower settings.
+Note: There are exceptions for some warm-season grasses such as bermuda, centipede, and bentgrass that grow denser at lower mower settings.

 Answer: You should water deeply and infrequently.
 The goal for most lawns is 1″ per week, and it is best if that is delivered “all at once” instead of over several days.

 What are grubs and why should I worry about them?